Pan Am Flight 292

 Pan Am Flight 292 was operated by a Boeing 707-120B that flew into Chances Peak on the island of Montserrat on 17 September 1965 while on a flight from Fort-de-France - Le Lamentin Airport in Martinique to Coolidge International Airport in Antigua and Barbuda.
-The aircraft was destroyed, there were no survivors among the 30 passengers and crew on board.
+The aircraft was destroyed, and there were no survivors among the 30 passengers and crew on board.

 Aircraft

-The aircraft, bearing the registration N708PA and named Clipper Constitution by its owner Pan American World Airways (Pan Am), was the first Boeing 707 built that had made the first flight of the type on 20 December 1957.
+The aircraft, bearing the registration N708PA and named Clipper Constitution by its owner Pan American World Airways (Pan Am), was the first Boeing 707 ever built, and made the first flight of the type on 20 December 1957.
 It had been used by Boeing on test flights prior to delivery to Pan Am in November the following year.

 Crash

 The aircraft departed Fort-de-France's Le Lamentin Airport on a scheduled flight to New York City via St. John's, Antigua and Barbuda and San Juan, Puerto Rico.
 There were 21 passengers and a crew of nine on board.
-While on approach to Coolidge International Airport in stormy weather, at an altitude of 2760 ft, the aircraft hit the 3002 ft-high Chances Peak and caught fire.
+While on approach to Coolidge International Airport in stormy weather, at an altitude of 2760 ft, the aircraft hit the 3002 ft-high Chances Peak in Montserrat and caught fire.

+Cause

 The cause was determined to be pilot error: the crew made a navigational error and descended below the safe minimum altitude while unsure of their position.